anoma/nspec/docs/arch/node/engines/mempool_worker.juvix.md

 The Worker's core responsibility is managing a sophisticated locking protocol that ensures transactions can execute safely and efficiently.
 For each transaction, it sends `KVSAcquireLock` messages to all Shards that manage keys the transaction needs to access.
-These lock specify which keys will definitely be read (`eager_read_keys`), which might be read (`lazy_read_keys`), which will definitely be written (`will_write_keys`), and which might be written (`may_write_keys`).
+These locks specify which keys will definitely be read (`eager_read_keys`), which might be read (`lazy_read_keys`), which will definitely be written (`will_write_keys`), and which might be written (`may_write_keys`).
 The Shards respond with `KVSLockAcquired` messages once they've recorded these